Updated on: September 26, 2024

 Most of my tips for spotting the online scams above will work to help you identify phishing sites, but here are some specific tips to help you if you feel like you may be the target of a phishing attack:

+- Use an ad blocker.
 Phishing pop-up ads that appear while you’re browsing the internet are also very common.
 Some ads will ask you to claim a prize, or you may even receive a fake notification from Microsoft or Apple claiming something is wrong with your device.
-It’s best to not click on any pop-up ads that appear on your screen and simply click on the X in the corner to close the window — legitimate Windows notifications don’t pop up in the middle of your browser screen.
+Of course, you should never click on these deceptive pop-ups.
+But if you start using an ad blocker, you won’t see these ads in the first place!

 Don’t assume that only strangers can send you phishing messages.
 Real accounts can be hacked and it’s possible to receive phishing messages from your friends.
 Look out for impersonal, vague, or out of character language in the message.
 And if you do receive a message or email from a friend asking you to click on a link, follow the steps above to try and determine if you’re being phished.
 Also, if possible, simply reach out to your friend with a phone call or text to determine if they sent you the message.